-Hoses and Hardware: Each PowerSurvivor 40E watermaker is shipped with hardware sufficient to perform a normal installation.
-The 3/8" I.D. reinforced plastic hose is used for seawater intake and reject brine.
-The smaller, 3/16" I.D. clear plastic hose is for routing product freshwater.
-There are also hose clamps and mounting bracket hardware for the prefilter assembly.
+Hoses and Hardware: Each PowerSurvivor 80E watermaker is shipped with appropriate hoses and hardware sufficient to perform a normal installation.
+This includes two high-pressure hoses (3' and 5') for carrying pressurized seawater from the pump to the membrane housing and reject brine water from the membrane housing back to the pump.
+The 1/2" I.D. reinforced plastic hose is used for seawater intake and reject brine.
+The smaller, 1/4" I.D. clear plastic hose is for routing product freshwater.
+There are also hose clamps and mounting bracket hardware for the prefilter assembly and membrane housing, and a TDS (Total Dissolved Solids) meter for testing and monitoring the quality of product freshwater.

-Customer-supplied Equipment: Every installation represents a unique challenge.
-You or your installer will have to provide:
+Customer-supplied Equipment: Every installation represents a unique challenge!
+You or your installer will need to provide: